JNRowe/jnrbase/doc/upgrading.rst

 ``httplib2`` cert handling removal (1.2.0)
 ------------------------------------------

-It has become untenable to support ``httplib2`` certificate setup, and I can no no longer recommend ``httplib2``.
+It has become untenable to support ``httplib2`` certificate setup, and I can no longer recommend ``httplib2``.
 There are various alternatives, all with equally *odd* support for working system certificates.
 It is unclear what upgrade path one should recommend for users who need stable and repeatable